tralpha/cs-courses-notes/README.md

 	- _Mathematics Content_: High

 ## MIT
 I managed to take a couple of courses at MIT, most of which were undergraduate courses.
-I found MIT Courses, especially those on the ocw.mit.edu website, to be particularly challenging.
+I found MIT Courses, especially those on the ocw.mit.edu website, to be particularly challenging, as the materials presented in the courses were scanty and sometimes incomplete.
 Courses are:
 1. [Introduction to Probability & Statistics](https://courses.edx.org/courses/MITx%2F6.041x_1%2F1T2015/info)
 This course was a very fun and challenging one.
 I learned a lot, and feel like my probability & maths skills got a lot better.
 I believe this kind of formed the foundation upon which I could slowly build my ML and DL skills over time.
 I highly recommend it to anyone interested in getting **good** at probability.